 Conversion disorder is a form of somatization—the expression of mental phenomena as physical (somatic) symptoms.
+In a recent terminology change, the American Psychiatric Association now refers to the condition as functional neurological symptom disorder.

 Conversion disorder tends to develop during late childhood to early adulthood but may occur at any age.
 It is more common among women.